SCPFBluesky/Bloop-s-GunSystemV2/README.md

 ---

 ## ✨ What is this?
-This is a complete and total rewrite of the original gun system i made back in V3, this is made to replicate the gun system found in **"Site-19 Roleplay"** by AdministratorGnar and ThunderGemios10 but with extra stuff to make it more cool.
+This is a complete and total rewrite of the original gun system i made back in V3.

 ## ✨ So what's new?
 The gun system comes with BIG significant improvements and additional features, including **actual mobile support**. (also fixes input delay also known as "fire" delay) (those who were in v3 know.....) (this shit drove me insane in v3 😭)